 Please email the Clerkship Director (sonja.wicklum@ucalgary.ca) to make her aware if you are concerned about a clerk's performance.
-The DFM is there to support you as the preceptor, and ensure that the clerk has access to appropriate supports and interventions.
+The DFM is there to support you as the preceptor and ensure that the clerk has access to appropriate supports and interventions.

-Evaluation of Patient-Centred Care Project (URBAN preceptors only).
+Evaluation of Patient-Centred Care Project (urban preceptors only).

-Please see Section 6.3 and Appendix D for details.
-Ensure their project is patient-centred, projects not grounded in a patient encounter are not acceptable.
+Please see Section 6.3 and Appendix E for details.
+Ensure the clerk's project is patient centred.
+Projects not grounded in a patient encounter are not acceptable.
 The clerks have clear guidelines as to how to complete the project in their Core Document.
-See pg 14, 6.3.
-Please review the project details.
+Please see page 14, 6.3 to review the project details.